openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 ### Target members:

-When the target of an action is group item, you can target its members instead.
+When the target of an action is a group item, you can target its members instead.

 You can use the following fields: